 - Surge Suppressors – Surge suppressors provide the second stage of an interior defense system.
 Most suppressors resemble power strips with outlets, and protect equipment that’s particularly sensitive to moderate power surges such as computers, TVs, phones, and audio/video systems.

-Battery Back-Ups: Probably the single most effective equipment to protect computers from damage is a battery back up.
-Known as an “uninterruptible power supply” or “UPS,” these small devices will not only protect your sensitive data from surges or spikes, they can also instantly restore power to your computer long enough to allow you to safely save your work and shut down the system.
+Battery Back-Ups: Probably the single most effective equipment to protect computers from damage from an electrical power outage is a battery back up.
+Known as an “uninterruptible power supply” or “UPS”, these small devices will not only protect your sensitive data from surges or spikes, they can also instantly restore power to your computer long enough to allow you to safely save your work and shut down the system.
+Battery backups are an essential part of your power failure plan.

 Check out these sites for good tools and tips on protecting your power: